-In \cite{Prokhorov}, the fluctuations $\tilde{A}_{ki}$ are decomposed into longitudinal and transverse modes.
-However, in the following, we analyze the symmetric transverse trace-less modes only, as the GW interacts with only these.
-The GW doesn't couple to the longitudinal modes in this particular analysis.
+In \cite{Prokhorov}, the fluctuations $\tilde{A}_{ij}$ are decomposed into longitudinal and transverse modes.
+In the following, we analyze the symmetric transverse trace-less modes only, as the GW interacts with only these.
+The GW does not couple to the longitudinal modes in this particular analysis \cite{Prokhorov}.
 The trace-less modes of the fluctuations are

-where the coefficient $Q^\alpha_{ik}$ satisfies the following conditions: $Q^\alpha_{ik}= Q^\alpha_{ki}$, $Q^\alpha_{ii}=0$ and $\alpha$ take the values 1 and 2.
-If the YM fluctuation mode is propagating in the $z$-direction, then the only non-zero components of $Q^\alpha_{ik}$ are $Q^1_{11}=-Q^1_{22}=1$ and $Q^2_{12}=Q^2_{21}=1$.
+where the coefficient $Q^\alpha_{ij}$ satisfies the following conditions: $Q^\alpha_{ij}= Q^\alpha_{ji}$, $Q^\alpha_{ii}=0$ and $\alpha$ take the values 1 and 2.
+If the YM fluctuation mode is propagating in the $z$-direction, then the only non-zero components of $Q^\alpha_{ij}$ are $Q^1_{11}=-Q^1_{22}=1$ and $Q^2_{12}=Q^2_{21}=1$.
 With this choice of modes, the constraint equation gets automatically satisfied and the equations for the modes $\Psi_\alpha$ are given by

-In Fourier space, these equations can be written as generalized Mathieu equations.
+In Fourier space in the spatial coordinates ($e^{i p z}$), these equations can be written as generalized Mathieu equations.
 These equations were well studied in the case of parametric resonance \cite{hill,ivana,ivana1}.